 When he was delivered, he was covered in meconium and wasn’t breathing.
 The nurses took him to another room and suctioned out his airways.
 At this point I was pretty delirious.
 I was exhausted from the labour and lack of sleep.
 The doctor came in and told me that they were taking Ezra to Sick Kids.
 I’d heard of this happening before.
-Babies breathe in meconium all the time right?
+Babies breathe in meconium all the time, right?
 My baby would be alright.
 We’d be home from the hospital in no time.

 A few hours after I delivered, I was told I could leave.
 My husband and I drove down to Toronto and were surprised at what we found.
 When we walked into the NICU, there was our baby covered in dozens of wires, monitors, and tubes.
-The situation looked much more serious that I’d imagined.
+The situation looked much more serious than I’d imagined.

 The doctors told us that Ezra had experienced brain damage from lack of oxygen after birth and that they would be cooling him for the next three days to prevent any more damage from happening.
 We wouldn’t know anything until after his MRI.
 The next few days were extremely difficult.
 Even though I was mentally and physically exhausted, I wanted to spend every minute with my baby.
 He was absolutely perfect; a combination of both his mommy and daddy.
 He had such soft hair, such perfect little feet, such sweet brown eyes.
 It was hard to think that there was anything wrong with him.

 While we were there, he’d open his eyes, look at us, and kick his feet.
 Brain damage?
 I didn’t believe it.
 My baby would be fine.
 I kept telling my husband, “I can’t wait to go home with Ezra.”
 Little did I know, this wouldn’t be the case.